-This photo by ‘BHG‘ shows Yarrow and Coneflower in the foreground, with Russian Sage in the back.
+This photo by ‘BHG‘ shows yellow Yarrow and purple Coneflower in the foreground, with blue Russian Sage in the back.

 Yarrow (Achillea) Zones 3-8